fjrefluxx/DTN7-ESP/README.md

 4. ESP memory, partially serialized bundle storage.

-    Bundles are serialized before storing them together with non-serialized information like the receiving time. in comparison to the fully serialized approach, this slightly reduces bundle access times while slightly increasing memory usage.
+    Bundles are serialized before storing them together with non-serialized information like the receiving time.
+    In comparison to the fully serialized approach, this slightly reduces bundle access times while slightly increasing memory usage.

     Memory usage can be limited dynamically by setting a minimum amount of heap space that needs to remain free, configurable in `menuconfig`.